maxschulmeister/zerox/README.md

                     'char firstInitial;\n' +
                     'boolean isStudent;\n' +
                     '```\n\n' +
-                    'Each declaration specifies the variable’s type followed by the identifier and ending with a ' + 'semicolon.
+                    'Each declaration specifies the variable's type followed by the identifier and ending with a ' + 'semicolon.
 The identifier rules are fairly standard: a name can consist of lowercase and ' + 'uppercase alphabetic characters, numbers, and underscores but may not begin with a numeric ' + 'character.
 We adopt the modern camelCasing naming convention for variables in our code.
 In ' +